debreczeni/heroku-rails-saas/README.md

 execute on all heroku apps (Note: Any environment labeled `production` will not be included, you must explicitly state it).

-Futhermore there are rake task 'environments' created from environments in configs that causes any further commands to execute on all heroku apps.
+Furthermore there are rake task 'environments' created from environments in configs that causes any further commands to execute on all heroku apps.

     rake all:production heroku:info